Metrics on trace spaces: The Wasserstein metrics and continuous transport

-(where $\Pi(\mu,\nu)$ denotes the set of Borel probability measures on $X\times X$ with marginals $\mu$ and $\nu$) \emph{do} provide metrizations of the $w^*$-topology on all of $\mathcal{M}(X)$ (see \cite[Proposition 4]{Givens:1984to}).
+(where $\Pi(\mu,\nu)$ denotes the set of Borel probability measures on $X\times X$ with marginals $\mu$ and $\nu$) \emph{does} provide a metrization of the $w^*$-topology on all of $\mathcal{M}(X)$ (see \cite[Proposition 4]{Givens:1984to}).
 To make use of them, however, we must replace the $\cs$-norm $\|\cdot\|=\|\cdot\|_\infty$ by the \emph{uniform tracial Schatten $p$-norm}

 and measure the unitary distance between $^*$-homomorphisms $\varphi,\psi\colon C(X)\to A$ as

 Correspondingly, we write

 for any $p\in[1,\infty]$.
 Here, given a $\cs$-algebra $A$, $T(A)$ denotes the space of tracial states on $A$, $\tilde{A}$ denotes the minimal unitization of $A$, and $\mathcal{U}(\tilde{A})$ is its unitary group.
 Going forward, we will also denote by $\tau\mapsto\mu_\tau$, $\mu\mapsto\tau_\mu$ the natural inverse affine homeomorphisms between $T(C(X))$ and $\mathcal{M}(X)$.